-These priorities are being constantly developed in partnership with schools, settings and service leaders to make sure that there is a collective sense of ownership throughout States' education community.
+Our four priorities have been developed in partnership with schools, settings and service leaders to make sure that there is a collective sense of ownership throughout States' education community.

 Moving forward, everything that we do in education can be linked back to these four themes.
 It helps ensure accountability and that resources are directed in the best way possible.